Czechoslovakia at the 1992 Winter Olympics: Figure skating

-Reigning European Champion Petr Barna won his only Olympic medal behind Ukraine's Viktor Petrenko and United States' Paul Wylie.
+Reigning European Champion Petr Barna won his only Olympic medal behind Unified Team's Viktor Petrenko and United States' Paul Wylie.
 During his free program, Barna was the first skater to land the quadruple jump in the Olympic competition.
 The program was choreographed on the Hamlet soundtrack and was Barna's artistic masterpiece.

 Radka Kovaříková and René Novotný teamed up after Novotný's 1988 Winter Olympics medicine problem.
 They beat Shishkova and Naumov of the Unified Team in the competition, but lost to Isabelle Brasseur and Lloyd Eisler of Canada in a close battle for the bronze medal, feeling a sort of injustice.

 Kateřina Mrázová and Martin Šimeček finished 10th in the ice-dancing competition, while Lenka Kulovaná finished 11th.
 She was fifth in the 1992 European Championships, but lost to two European opponents only in Albertville.

 Ice hockey

 In 1991, Czechoslovakia failed to win a medal at the World Championships in Finland.
 Stanislav Neveselý and Josef Horešovský were sacked and the team was coached by Ivan Hlinka in Albertville.
 He named ten members of the 1991 World Championships for their Olympic squad.
 The team entered the group hammering Norway and coming back from 0-2 against France.
 Robert Lang's two goals helped beat Unified Team, which was the only one loss of the later Olympic champions.
 Czechoslovakia itself then recorded its first loss against Canada, but confirmed their quarterfinals participation with a win over Switzerland.

 Sweden, the reigning World Champions, met Czechoslovakia in the quarterfinals, but was beaten as Kadlec, Janecký and Augusta scored their goals and Czechoslovakia headed to the semifinals against Canada again.
 The game was more balanced than the group one, but was lost 2-4.
 The team however had not problems finding motivation to beat United States for the bronze medal.
 Robert Lang was the top scoring player of the team (13 points).